VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 3 considered languages had different preconditions and different goals.

-C++ gives developers a complete freedom in terms of memory management, code generation approach was already common in sphere of C and C++ development, so I believe that templates are really great approach for C++, it's fast*(only in runtime)*, easy to understand,
+C++ gives developers complete freedom in terms of memory management, code generation approach was already common in the sphere of C and C++ development, so I believe that templates are really great approach for C++, it's fast*(only in runtime)*, easy to understand,